Related Post: Anishinaabe Rock Art

 It is about a forty-kilometer hike and paddle from the petroglyph site to their community although the area may have been considered the hunting grounds of one of their families before the lumbermen, farmers, and miners started arriving in the 1850s.
 While the Ojibwe community has no direct link to the petroglyphs, the 2015 Park Information Guide informs us that –

 Today the local First Nation of Curve Lake acts as a steward of the petroglyph site providing Ontario Parks with guidance in this culturally significant and ceremonial place.

 This guidance is presumably because the current “spiritual caretakers” of the site share some cultural traits with the creators of the petroglyphs, in particular, a mythological worldview that they can use to explain the meaning of the images.
 The ongoing mystery about the exact meaning of the petroglyphs shows how tenuous that cultural connection really is.

 The Most Detailed Study of the Site:

-Update: After this post was written I found this passage from the Vastokas book.
+Update: After this post was written – but before I found the archive.org site – I stumbled upon this brief passage from the Vastokas book.
 It examines the history of the site and its connection to those First Nations people now living near it.
 It supports some of what you’ll read in this post: